Skip to main content

 Magestore’s Shopify POS integration is ideal for merchants seeking a level of integration close to what Shopify POS provides while enjoying more flexibility in payment processors, hardware, and device compatibility.

 Magestore POS integrates seamlessly with a wide range of payment processors, including Stripe, right out of the box.
-As a Progressive Web App (PWA), it can run on any device with a web browser and supports a variety of POS peripherals, as long as they are browser-compatible.
+As a web based POS powered by Progressive Web App (PWA) technology, it can run on any device with a web browser and supports a variety of POS peripherals, as long as they are browser-compatible.

 Pros and cons